 2. Navigating Cabinets Up/Down Stairs

-Use Straps: Lifting straps can redistribute the weight of the cabinet and reduce strain on your back.
+• Use Lifting Straps: Lifting straps can help redistribute the weight of the cabinet, reducing strain on your back.
 Ensure you and your helper are comfortable and have a firm grip.

 3. Moving Over Different Floor Surfaces

-Uneven Surfaces: For transitions from one type of flooring to another, use a portable ramp or a sturdy mat to smooth the path.
+• Uneven Surfaces: For transitions between different types of flooring, use a portable ramp or a sturdy mat to smooth the path.

 Protecting Floors and Walls From Scratches